 When she inherited her share of her father’s property, she, her mother, and brothers made their incomes from the properties.
 Aunt Helen proved herself to be a shrewd business woman, considering she had had no formal training and was running her rental property on her own with little or no help.
 That in itself was quite a mental challenge.

-I started a photography business right before I retired.
+After having to retire from nursing due to health reasons, I started a photography business; , wrote for an online news site.
 For three years I was a photojournalist for the local newspaper and did photography when hired.
 Twenty-one of my photos were used to advertise for a new development near my town.
 I was a proud small business woman!!

 Major Life Style Changes

 A bad auto accident left Aunt Helen unable to dance for several years.
-Her dementia, which she had hidden well, became more pronounced and needed extra care.
+Her dementia, which she had hidden well, became more pronounced so she needed extra care.
 So she was placed in a care facility with sitters.

 Her love for dancing faded for several years or so I thought.
 Once she recovered physically enough to do so, she began to dance at special occasions there.
 I once asked her if she had found any men with whom she could dance at the care facility.
 Her reply: “No, none of them can keep up with me.”
 That was my Aunt Helen!